-The full governing body has met termly to consider business items, to meet statutory duties and to approve priorities.
+The Full Governing Body has met termly to consider business items, to meet statutory duties and to approve priorities.
 This year this has included meeting the needs of students with medical conditions and new requirements for students with special educational needs.
 At these meetings we have also considered progress against Ofsted action points, challenging senior leaders where needed to ensure that progress is sufficient and momentum maintained.
-We have also challenged actions taken as a result of the fall in GCSE results in 2014.
+The powers and duties of the Governing Body are varied and assigned Governors work with specific departments.

-We have also received and discussed the school’s own self-evaluation for key priorities which this year has been completely reviewed.
-This ensures that in conjunction with the Headteacher, we steer the strategic direction of the school, maintaining clarity of vision and ethos.
-A key priority for governors is safeguarding of students and staff.
-Several governors have undertaken child protection training to develop their own skills and understanding and we continue to have governors who have safer recruitment training involved in recruitment of new staff.
+We have also regularly reviewed the School Development Plan, particularly at the November Full Governors meeting.
+Regular reviews help us to steer the strategic direction of the school, maintaining clarity of vision and ethos.
+A key priority for Governors is safeguarding of students and staff.
+Several Governors have undertaken child protection training to develop their own skills and understanding and we continue to have Governors who have safer recruitment training involved in recruitment of new staff.
 This year, training has also been undertaken for FGM and preventing extremism and radicalisation in line with the government’s PREVENT strategy.
-Through the full governing body a panel of governors is appointed for the performance management of the Headteacher.
+Through the Full Governing Body, a panel of Governors is appointed for the performance management of the Headteacher.
+The Headteacher’s appraisal targets are linked to the School Improvement Plan.

 Three committees currently meet regularly.
 They are: